MillionConcepts/quickseries/README.md

 ## installation

 `quickseries` is available on PyPi; install with `pip install quickseries`.
-It will be available from `conda-forge` shortly.
+It is also available on conda-forge; install with `conda install quickseries --channel conda-forge`.

 The minimum supported version of Python is *3.11*.